Asset Tracing And Recovery Defence London

 Our work covers all aspects of civil fraud from initial freezing, search and disclosure orders to trial and enforcement, including insolvency proceedings.

-We act for claimants and defendants at all stages of the proceedings.
+Our asset tracing and asset recovery lawyers act for claimants and defendants at all stages of the proceedings.
 We are equally skilled at bringing or defending claims based on fraudulent misrepresentation, breach of fiduciary duty, unlawful means conspiracy, unjust enrichment, abuse of position, bribery, breach of trust and breach of contract.

-Our team of civil fraud lawyers can be contacted for a confidential and discrete discussion as follows:
+Our experienced team of civil fraud lawyers can be contacted for a confidential and discrete discussion as follows:

 The need to act with skill, speed and expertise is paramount in civil fraud litigation whether you are pursuing a claim or defending one.
 Early strategic and tactical advice is often critical to a civil fraud action.